AA/PPS 04.01.04 - Dean and Chair Hiring

 the college council;

-faculty within and outside the college (informal meetings);
+faculty, chairs, or directors within and outside the college (informal meetings);

-selected departmental students at the undergraduate and graduate levels;
+selected departmental students at the undergraduate and graduate levels; and

-other groups, as appropriate.
+other individuals and groups, as appropriate.

-SELECTION OF THE CHAIR OR DEAN
+PROCEDURES FOR SELECTION OF THE CHAIR, DIRECTOR, OR DEAN

-Following the interviews, the committee chair prepares a ballot and convenes the committee.
+Following the interviews, the search committee chair prepares a ballot and convenes the committee.
 The qualifications of the candidates are discussed, and committee members rank their choices on a ballot as either “acceptable” or “unacceptable.”

 Confidential reference checks are made via telephone or personal contact.
 Care should be taken to assure consistency in the information sought.

-CLOSING A SEARCH
+PROCEDURE FOR CLOSING OR REOPENING A SEARCH

-HIRING PROPOSAL AND CONTRACT
+HIRING PROPOSAL AND CONTRACT PROCEDURES

-WHEN A POSITION IS ACCEPTED
+PROCEDURES FOR WHEN A POSITION IS ACCEPTED

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

-Provost; senior reviewer of this PPS
+Provost and Vice President for Academic Affairs; senior reviewer of this PPS